Petroleum Imports Dip 21.79% To $5.11 Billion - UrduPoint

 Petroleum Imports Dip 21.79% To $5.11 Billion

-The petroleum group imports into the country dipped by 21.79 percent during the first five months of the current fiscal year against the same period of last year

-ISLAMABAD (UrduPoint / Pakistan Point News - 9th Jan, 2020 ) :The petroleum group imports into the country dipped by 21.79 percent during the first five months of the current fiscal year against the same period of last year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jan, 2020 ) :The petroleum group imports into the country dipped by 21.79 percent during the first five months of the current fiscal year against the same period of last year.

 The petroleum imports during July-November (2019-20) were recorded at $5110.644 million against the imports of $6534.813 million of same period of last year, showing negative growth of 21.79 percent, according to the latest data of Pakistan Bureau of Statistics (PBS).